 - Deploy a talent management strategy aimed at inclusion.
 Talent management strategies have an effect.
 In firms with a human capital strategy, 54 percent of employees are women or minorities versus 41 percent in firms without a strategy.23 CrunchBase found that one woman in a VC firm doesn't seem to correlate with investments in more female-led companies, but when the partnership is founded by a woman or there is a relative high percentage of female partners, investments in women-led businesses exceed averages.24 Rev1 has made a conscious effort to increase diversity at all levels.
-Overall, the Rev1 team is nearly 50 percent diverse.
-Founders and leaders of our client engaged companies are 50 percent diverse. - Build a diverse cadre of advisors and mentors.
+Overall, the team is more than 50 percent diverse; and the venture team is 30 percent diverse.
+Portfolio companies are 22 percent minority-led and 17 percent female led. - Build a diverse cadre of advisors and mentors.
 These vital relationships may not be as welcoming or comfortable when there aren't at least some advisors with whom the entrepreneur shares a common identity.
-Over the last four years, Rev1 has developed a First Connect team of more than 100 advisors and 60 expert services providers who are themselves diverse.
+Over the last four years, Rev1 has developed a First Connect team of more than 100 advisors and 60 expert services providers, who are themselves diverse.
 These "people like me" connect Central Ohio's entrepreneurs with the innovation economy and are role models and examples of diversity to male, female, majority, and minority entrepreneurs. - Support early entrepreneurship modeling.
 Connect with existing student-led technology and STEM organizations such as Young Entrepreneurs Academy (YEA!), to engage students early.
 Rev1 supports local YEA! groups, CoolTechGirls, Invention Conventions, and provides student tours of Rev1 Labs.
 More than 800 students are engaged per year via supported programs.